Orama-Interactive/Pixelorama/README.md

 - Greek localization support!

-Make sure to visit our website for more information! https://www.orama-interactive.com/pixelorama
+Make sure to visit our website for more information! https://www.orama-interactive.com/pixelorama Join our Discord community server​ where we can discuss about Pixelorama and all our other projects! https://discord.gg/GTMtr8s

 Download it as a stand-alone on itch.io: https://orama-interactive.itch.io/pixelorama